datahub-v2/frontend/docs/automation.md

 title: Automation guide (experimental)
 ---

-## What is 'automation'
+## What is "automation"

-Automation is an experimental feature of the `data-cli` and http://datahub.io/ which allows you to make a dataset always up-to-date.
-Usually there is a processing script alongside with a dataset, that gets a new data from the data-source and transforms it in a proper dataset.
+Automation is an experimental feature of the `data-cli` and https://datahub.io/ which allows you to make a dataset always up-to-date.
+Usually, there is a processing script alongside with a dataset, that gets a new data from the data-source and transforms it into a proper dataset.
 At the moment people run those processing scripts manually.

 Automation is created to update and wrangle your data periodically and without your interaction.
-All you need is to set-up an automation configuration and push your dataset on the http://datahub.io once.
+All you need is to set-up an automation configuration and push your dataset to the https://datahub.io once.
 Now your data will be always up-to-date until the data-source is alive.

 Here are steps you have to pass to automate a dataset: